 First redesign attempt and the old landing page:

-Design 2: Now that it was established that the site needs more than just a simple new skin, we delved deeper into the site, into EdLab's purpose, into all the apps that EdLab has in its network, and all the content that is produced in those systems.
+Design 2: As we went down the first path of a simple 're-skin', we realized there were things about the site that didn't work, right from the platform it was on (Drupal) to the CMS to the account system (the site needed its own authentication, separate from EdLab's other network of sites).
+The copy, information architecture and different sections also needed a refresh.
+Now that it was established that the site needs more than just a simple new skin, we delved deeper into the site, into EdLab's purpose, into all the apps that EdLab has in its network, and all the content that is produced in those systems.

-We realized that the site needs to be a central point for everything EdLab, and not just be an 'About Us' site.
-This lead to the creation of other projects, including the EdLab Global Search project, the EdLab CMS project, integrating EdLab authentication system, etc. The new site had to be a place to discover our network of apps and all the interesting content that it produces.
+We felt the site needs to be a central point for everything EdLab, and not just be an 'About Us' site.
+This lead to the creation of other projects, including the EdLab Global Search project, the EdLab CMS project, integrating EdLab authentication system, etc. The new site is a place to discover our network of apps and all the interesting content that it produces.

 New site architecture:

-EdLab Account: We wanted to highlight this, as a lot of visitors reach our website trying to create an EdLab account to access our applications.
-Previously due to the separate accounts, they would create an EdLab website account, incorrectly.
+EdLab Account: We wanted to highlight this as a lot of visitors reach our website trying to create an EdLab account to access our applications.

-DO: This section would be an entry point to our network of apps that users can experience.
-As we analyzed EdLab's projects and network of apps, we decided on one more new project - the EdLab Global Search project - to be the main focus of this section.
+DO: This section would be an entry point to our network of apps that users can experience, through the EdLab Global Search project.

 SHOW: Continuing to give users a taste of EdLab, this would be a section to highlight our recent and upcoming activities and featured content.